ashneeldas2/trends-sp20/Assignments/a2/README.md

   artist: string,
   rating: int
 }

+The endpoint should send back the ID of the added document to the frontend.
 ```

 ## Part 4: Read the list of songs

 Write a `GET` request with route `/getSongs`.
 This will return a list of the
 songs in the songs collection, sorted alphabetically by their name.
+The returned
+objects should also contain the id of the song.

 ## Part 5: Update a song's rating